Helicopter Eela

 Helicopter Eela is a 2018 Indian Hindi-language comedy-drama film directed by Pradeep Sarkar.
-It features Kajol in the lead role as an aspiring singer and single mother Helicopter parent and is written by Mitesh Shah and Anand Gandhi.
-It is based on the Gujarati play Beta, Kaagdo, written by Anand Gandhi.
+It features Kajol in the lead role as an aspiring singer and single mother and helicopter parent.
+The film is written by Mitesh Shah and Anand Gandhi and is based on the Gujarati play Beta, Kaagdo, written by Anand Gandhi.

 Pre-production of the film began in January 2017, and principal photography commenced from 24 January 2018.
 It was released on 12 October 2018.